St. Louis, MO

 Home ► Blog ► Diacetyl Gum?
 Lawsuit Alleges Chewing Gum Workers Were Exposed

 Diacetyl exposure can cause many serious health afflictions, including a lung disease commonly known as “popcorn lung.”
 The term “popcorn lung” originated from the initial discovery of workers sick from diacetyl exposure at popcorn manufacturing plants.
-Evidence now suggests diacetyl exposure can occur at a variety of factories, including those that manufacture coffee and most recently, gum.
+Evidence now suggests diacetyl exposure can occur at a variety of food factories, including those that manufacture coffee, animal food, and most recently, gum.

 Former employees of Wm.
 Wrigley Jr. Co. filed a lawsuit in Cook County in Chicago alleging they developed numerous health ailments due to long-term diacetyl exposure at the factory.